SunWeatherby/sunweatherby.github.io/README.md

 Portfolio: https://sunweatherby.github.io/

-This branch contains the build files for enhancement two of the artifact.
+This branch contains the build files for enhancement two of the artifact its full narrative document.